plerpsandplerps/Sprouting-Tales/_drafts/CardZones.md

 {: .label .label-purple }
 </div>

-# Card Zones
+# Player Card Zones

 ---

-Cards always exist in a **Zone**, a space with defined characteristics.
+Player Cards always exist in one of **Zone**, a space with defined characteristics.

 ---